mitanshm680/Inventory-Management-System/frontend/README.md

 # Inventory Management System Frontend

-This is the React frontend for the Inventory Management System.
-It provides a modern, user-friendly interface for interacting with the inventory management API.
+This is the frontend for the Inventory Management System, built with React, TypeScript, and Material UI.

+## Technologies Used

+- React 18
+- TypeScript 5
+- Material UI 5
+- React Router 6
+- Formik & Yup for form validation
+- Chart.js for data visualization
+- Axios for API requests

 ## Features